tijsverkoyen/dotfiles/README.md

 ## Clean install

-* Update macOS to the latest version with the App Store
+* Update macOS to the latest version thru the App Store
-* Install Xcode from the App Store, open it and accept the license agreement
-* Install macOS Command Line Tools by running `xcode-select --install`
+* Set the computer name (System Preferences -> Sharing)

 ### ssh-stuff